-C.5.1 How to define extended components
+C.4.1 How to define extended components

 - Whenever a PP/ST author defines an extended component, this has to be done in a similar manner to the existing CC components: clear, unambiguous and evaluatable (it is possible to systematically demonstrate whether a requirement based on that component holds for a TOE).
 Extended components must use similar labelling, manner of expression, and level of detail as the existing CC components. - The PP/ST author also has to make to sure that all applicable dependencies of an extended component are included in the definition of that extended component.
-Examples of possible dependencies are: - if an extended component refers to auditing, dependencies to components of the FAU class may have to be included; - if an extended component modifies or accesses data, dependencies to components of the FDP_ACC family may have to be included; - if an extended component uses a particular design description a dependency to the appropriate ADV family (e.g. Functional Specification) may have to be included. - In the case of an extended functional component, the PP/ST author also has to include any applicable audit and associated operations information in the definition of that component, similar to existing CC Part 2 components.
-In the case of an extended assurance component, the PP/ST author also has to provide suitable methodology for the component, similar to the methodology provided in the CEM.
+Examples of possible dependencies are: - a) if an extended component refers to auditing, dependencies to components of the FAU: Security audit class may have to be included; - b) if an extended component modifies or accesses data, dependencies to components of the Access control policy (FDP_ACC) family may have to be included: - c) if an extended component uses a particular design description a dependency to the appropriate ADV: Development family (e.g. Functional Specification) may have to be included. - In the case of an extended functional component, the PP/ST author also has to include any applicable audit and associated operations information in the definition of that component, similar to existing CC Part 2 components.
+In the case of an extended assurance component, the PP/ST author also has to provide suitable evaluation methodology for the component, similar to the methodology provided in the CEM. - Extended components may be placed in existing families, in which case the PP/ST writer has to show how these families change.
+If they do not fit into an existing family, they shall be placed in a new family.
+New families have to be defined similarly to the CC. - New families may be placed in existing classes in which case the PP/ST writer has to show how these classes change.
+If they do not fit into an existing class, they shall be placed in a new class.
+New classes have to be defined similarly to the CC.